akumbhani66/portfolio-management/README.md

 ```

 Note:
-* Zerodha holdings only awaitlable for now.
+* Zerodha holdings only available for now.
 * WIP: Groww and brokers parsing